iag-geo/bootleaf/README.md

 ![Custom code screenshot](https://i.imgur.com/6YLfiHz.png)

+Additional [Leaflet plugins](https://leafletjs.com/plugins.html) may also be added to Bootleaf.
+Download the relevant plugin into the `/src/plugins` directory then add a reference to the plugin in the `index.html` file, following the pattern of the existing plugins.
+Then use the plugin as required in the `custom.js` file.

 ## [Known issues and other problems](#issues)

 - the `exclusive` option in the Table of Contents doesn't always work well when the map first opens - it may be out of sync with what's displayed on the map.
 The workaround is to have all layers switched off by default when they're inside an exclusive TOC group.
 Once a layer has been checked on in the TOC, the behaviour reverts to normal.